Sarach Yooyen

-Sarach Yooyen (สารัช อยู่เย็น, born 30 May 1992) is a Thai professional footballer who plays as a defensive midfielder for Thai League 1 club BG Pathum United and the Thailand national team.
+Sarach Yooyen (สารัช อยู่เย็น, born 30 May 1992) is a Thai professional footballer who plays as a midfielder for BG Pathum united and the Thailand national team.

 Club career

 BG Pathum United

-Before joining BG Pathum United in August 2020, Yooyen made 162 league appearances in total at Muang Thong United, scoring nine goals.
+Before joining BG Pathum United in August 2020, Sarach made 162 league appearances in total at Muangthong United, scoring nine goals.

-The last Thai League 1 appearance that Yooyen made came on March 28 for BG Pathum United against Muang Thong United a game that he played 89 minutes in during a 1-0 defeat.
-Unfortunately for both Yooyen and BG Pathum United, he was sent off in this match.
-In total, the midfielder has recorded four Thai League 1 assists this season the second most for his side.
-He has been booked five times, as well as sent off twice.

-Sarach Yooyen is a BG Pathum United midfielder who has made 28 appearances in this season's Thai League 1 with 24 of these coming for his current club.
-He had previously played for Muang Thong United in the competition during 2020.

 International career

 Youth

 Sarach Yooyen played for Thailand U23 in the 2011 SEA Games.
 He represented Thailand U23 in the 2014 Asian Games.
 He won the 2015 SEA Games with Thailand U23, which he captained.

 Senior

 In November 2013, Yooyen debuted for Thailand playing against Kuwait in the 2015 AFC Asian Cup qualification.
 He was part of Thailand's winning squad for the 2014, 2016 2020 2022 AFF Championship consequently.

 Style of play

 Yooyen is usually deployed by his club and national sides as a central midfielder, in the role of a deep-lying playmaker, due to his vision and passing accuracy.